munagekar/nnpso/README.md

  - Number of Iterations: Until you get bored.

 # Training Neural Network only with PSO
 Not that a great idea.
 Current testing based on fully connected networks, training with only PSO isn't a sufficient.
-Works great for Initializations
+Works great for Initializations.
+Increasing hidden layers however makes pso converge quicker.
+An increase in network size is compensated with lesser number of iterations.

 # Training with Hybrid Approach
 Way to go.
 Faster than traditional approaches if you have sufficient power.